Vakiyama/comm-docs/docs/useRepo.md

 !!! warning
     ```.gitignore``` is often used in order to keep our secrets, such as passwords and
     sensitive information secure by not adding them to Github.
 This is especially imporant
-    when using a public repository, where anyone could see your pushed changes.
+    when using a public repository, where anyone could see your notes.

 In most cases, you'd like to push everything in your repository.